 Claire James, Secretary

 Claire has been active with CCC since 2008.
 Having previously worked in various charities in policy and project management roles, she now works in the office as Campaigns Coordinator.

 John Stewart has been an environmental campaigner for over 30 years.
 He was centrally involved in the campaigns against road building in the 1980s and 1990s.
-He is a past chair of the Campaign against Climate Change.
-He currently chairs AirportWatch and the UK Noise Association.
+He is a past chair of the Campaign against Climate Change, and currently chairs HACAN ClearSkies.

 Rebecca Warren, Treasurer